New Day Rising: Release

-Reception
+Reception and legacy

-From contemporary reviews, Spin compared the album favourably to the group's previous album Zen Arcade which was referred to as "ambitious but overreaching" and praised the songwriting, noting that "these new songs could go up against anything on the radio and blow it away" and that the group has "developed into brilliant pop songwriters."
+From contemporary reviews, Spin compared the album favorably to the group's previous album Zen Arcade and praised the songwriting, noting that "these new songs could go up against anything on the radio and blow it away" and that the group has "developed into brilliant pop songwriters."
 The review concluded that despite producer Spot's "characteristically cheap production", the album "doesn't just fulfill the enormous promise of the Minneapolis trio.
 It fulfills the even greater promise of punk rock", and that the album "affirms everything that was good about punk in the first place".
 Robert Christgau gave the album an A rating, opining that it was "clearly their finest record" and that audiences should "Play loud—this is one band that deserves it."

 The album was included in end of the year best-of lists, such as the NME, who placed the album at ninth place on their list of top albums of 1985.
 The New York Times critic Jon Pareles placed New Day Rising at third on his best albums of 1985 list.

-From retrospective reviews, Stephen Thomas Erlewine of AllMusic gave the album five stars, stating that "[o]ccasionally, the razor-thin production and waves of noise mean that it takes a little bit of effort to pick out the melodies, but more often the furious noise and melodies fuse together to create an overwhelming sonic force", and that Hart and Mould "both turn in songs that are catchy, clever, and alternately wracked with pain or teeming with humor.
+From retrospective reviews, Stephen Thomas Erlewine of AllMusic wrote that "[o]ccasionally, the razor-thin production and waves of noise mean that it takes a little bit of effort to pick out the melodies, but more often the furious noise and melodies fuse together to create an overwhelming sonic force", and that Hart and Mould "both turn in songs that are catchy, clever, and alternately wracked with pain or teeming with humor.
 New Day Rising is a positively cathartic record and ranks as Hüsker Dü's most sustained moment of pure power."